atif-hassan/PyImpetus/README.md

 # The initialization of PyImpetus takes in multiple parameters as input
 fs = inter_IAMB(model=None, min_feat_proba_thresh=0.1, p_val_thresh=0.05, k_feats_select=5, num_simul=100, stratified=False, num_cv_splits=5, regression=False, verbose=1)
 ```
-- **model** - `estimator object, default=None`.
-The model which is used to perform classification/regression in order to find feature importance via t-test.
+- **model** - `estimator object, default=None` The model which is used to perform classification/regression in order to find feature importance via t-test.
 The idea is that, you don't want to use a linear model as you won't be able to pick any non-linear relationship that a single feature has with other features or the target variable.
 For non-linear models, one should use heavily regularized complex models or a simple decision tree which requires little to no pre-processing.
 Therefore, the default model is a decision tree.
-- **min_feat_proba_thresh** - The minimum probability of occurrence that a feature should possess over all folds for it to be considered in the final Markov Blanket (MB) of target variable.
-Default values is set to 0.1 meaning that all features that have occurred in at least two folds or more shall be considered
+- **min_feat_proba_thresh** - `float, default=0.1` The minimum probability of occurrence that a feature should possess over all folds for it to be considered in the final Markov Blanket (MB) of target variable
-- **p_val_thresh** - The p-value (in this case, feature importance) below which a feature will be considered as a candidate for the final MB.
-Default value is standard 0.05
+- **p_val_thresh** - `float, default=0.05` The p-value (in this case, feature importance) below which a feature will be considered as a candidate for the final MB.
-- **k_feats_select** - The number of features to select during growth phase of InterIAMB algorithm.
+- **k_feats_select** - `int, default=5` The number of features to select during growth phase of InterIAMB algorithm.
 Larger values give faster results.
-Effect of large values has not yet been tested so default is set to 5.
+Effect of large values has not yet been tested.
-- **num_simul** - Number of train-test splits to perform to check usefulness of each feature.
-Default is 100 but for large datasets, this size should be considerably reduced though do not go below 10.
+- **num_simul** - `int, default=100` Number of train-test splits to perform to check usefulness of each feature.
+For large datasets, this size should be considerably reduced though do not go below 10.
-- **stratified** - CV should be stratified or simple KFold.
-Default is simple KFold.
-- **num_cv_splits** - Value of K in KFold.
-Default value is 5.
+- **cv** - `int, cross-validation generator or an iterable, default=None` Determines the cross-validation splitting strategy.
+        Determines the cross-validation splitting strategy.
+        Possible inputs for cv are:

+        - None, to use the default 5-fold cross validation,
+        - integer, to specify the number of folds in a (Stratified)KFold,
+        - CV splitter,
+        - An iterable yielding (train, test) splits as arrays of indices.

+        For integer/None inputs, if the ``regression`` param is False and ``y`` is
+        either binary or multiclass, StratifiedKFold is used.
+In all
+        other cases, KFold is used.
-- **regression** - Set this to true if current task is a regression task otherwise default is false.
+- **regression** - `bool, default=False` Defines the task - whether it is regression or classification.
-- **verbose** - Set this to 0 if you do not want stage-wise print statements which denote progress.
-Default is 1.
+- **verbose** - `int, default=0` Controls the verbosity: the higher, more the messages.
+- **random_state** - `int or RandomState instance, default=None` Pass an int for reproducible output across multiple function calls.
+- **n_jobs** - `int, default=None` The number of CPUs to use to do the computation.
+	- ``None`` means 1 unless in a :obj:`joblib.parallel_backend` context.
+	- ``-1`` means using all processors.
+- **pre_dispatch** - `int or str, default='2*n_jobs'` Controls the number of jobs that get dispatched during parallel execution.
+Reducing this number can be useful to avoid an explosion of memory consumption when more jobs get dispatched than CPUs can process.
+This parameter can be:
+	- None, in which case all the jobs are immediately created and spawned.
+Use this for lightweight and fast-running jobs, to avoid delays due to on-demand spawning of the jobs
+	- An int, giving the exact number of total jobs that are spawned
+	- A str, giving an expression as a function of n_jobs, as in '2*n_jobs'

 ```python
 # This function returns a list of features for input pandas dataset